openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This flow uses the newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".

-The diagram is based on a Credential Issuer initiated flow illustrated in a use case in (#use-case-4) and does not illustrate all of the optional features.
+The diagram is based on a Credential Issuer initiated flow illustrated in a use case in (#use-case-4) and does not illustrate all the optional features.

 !---
 ~~~ ascii-art